Show ContentsBoosie History, Family Crest & Coats of Arms

 Early Origins of the Boosie family

 The surname Boosie was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
-"This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."
+"This place, at the time of the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."
 5

 "Jordan de Bussi, is mentioned in the time of Stephen, when he held his uncle Walter Espec's castle of Werke, 'and gallantly repulsed the attack of William Fitz Duncan, King of Scots.'
 Of his descendants I am unable to find any account, except that they held of Mowbray in the thirteenth century."
 2